 - Throw the infested potato slices away.

-If you discover larvae, use the prevention/control methods below to get rid of them.
+If you discover larvae, use the prevention and control methods below to get rid of them.

 - Pour a quart of water in a spray bottle.

-- Add a TSP of neem oil with Azadirachtin (the most active ingredient in neem for killing pests).
+- Add a TSP of neem oil with Azadirachtin.
+Azadirachtin is the most active ingredient in neem for killing pests.

 - Squeeze a few drops of dish soap.
 Add a couple drops of peppermint oil too, if you have it.
-(Pests don't like the smell of peppermint.)
+(Pests don’t like the smell of peppermint plus it makes a great diy beard oil if you can use one!)

 - Shake up your bottle to mix the ingredients.